Which Countries Speak Portuguese Language

 The total population of Spain is 50 million.
 Out of which 164,000 people speak Portuguese.
 The official language of Spain is “Castilian Spanish”.
 Yet in certain areas of Spain, there are many official languages.
 The most popular local language for Portuguese speakers is Galician.

 There are about 126 million people living in Japan.
 More than 300,000 people are Portuguese speakers.
-Most of the people are unaware of the fact that people of Brazil take Japan as their home.
+Most people are unaware of the fact that the people of Brazil take Japan as their home.
 It is because the Brazilians brought the Portuguese language to Japan along with them.

 In the 1900s, most Japanese migrated to Brazil.
 In the 1980s, the economy of Brazil collapsed.
 Consequently, all the Japanese immigrants came back to Japan in search of jobs.

-Andorra, Luxembourg, France, and other European states comprise a large number of Portuguese speakers.
+Andorra, Luxembourg, and other European states comprise a large number of Portuguese speakers.
 In Andorra, there are over 12,000 Portuguese speakers.
 There are about 75,000 Portuguese speakers in Luxembourg.
-Over 959,000 Portuguese speakers are estimated in France.

 Brazil, Portugal, East Timor, China , Japan , India, Cape Verdeans, Spain, France, Angola, Mozambique, Guinea-Bissau, Macau, Equatorial Guinea ,São Tomé and Príncipe etc. These are the states where a large number of people are Portuguese speakers.
 Because of this, many worldwide business companies use the Portuguese language and translate it into different languages as well.